 The university also includes the Richard Ivey School of Business, King’s College, Huron College, and Brescia College.

 Fanshawe is one of Ontario’s largest colleges and offers more than 200 degrees, diploma, certificate, and apprenticeship programs to over 43,000 students.
 It provides programs in multiple disciplines including Applied Arts, Business, Health Care, Human Services, Hospitality, and Technology.

 Other community colleges include Westervelt College, St. Peters Seminary, Medix, Ontario Institute of Auto Recording Technology, and triOS College

 Where To Get Medical Care in London, Ontario

 One of Canada’s largest acute-care teaching institutions is the London Health Sciences Centre (LHSC).
 LHSC includes University Hospital, Victoria Hospital, St. Joseph’s Hospital and Children’s Hospital.
 It also encompasses several medical centers and research institutes.

 More than 20 medical walk-in clinics supply health care on a drop-in basis.
 There are also three hospital emergency rooms and one urgent care centre in London.
 For locations, please click here.
 You can also visit the Middlesex-London Health Unit for health-related information and help.

 In case of an emergency call 9-1-1.
 This number is the same no matter where you live in Canada.

 The Ontario Health Insurance Plan (OHIP) provides coverage for many but not all medical care and prescriptions.
-You can pay for added health insurance plans to cover the costs not included by OHIP.
-This coverage is offered by some employers through your employee benefits package.

 How to Find A Family Doctor In London